Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Introduction

-In QFT, relative entropy is derived by modifying the replica trick for entanglement entropy \cite{Calabrese:2004eu}, as introduced and refined by Lashkari \cite{Lashkari:2014yva, Lashkari:2015dia}.
-This method involves defining $\mathrm{Tr}(\rho\sigma^{k-1})$, which for integer $k$ serves as a generalized partition function or correlation function on an $k$-sheeted Riemann surface, thereby breaking the $Z_k$ symmetry among replicas.
-The relative entropy is then obtained through the replica limit $k\to 1$ of the so-called RRE defined as
+An alternative approach \cite{Lashkari:2015dia} used for computing the matrix elements of the modular Hamiltonian corresponding to excited states involves introducing a Rényi-like one-parameter quantity $\mathrm{Tr}(\rho\sigma^{k-1})$, which for integer $k$ serves as a generalized partition function or correlation function on an $k$-sheeted Riemann surface, thereby breaking the $Z_k$ symmetry among replicas.
+The relative entropy is then obtained through the replica limit $k\to 1$ of the RRE\footnote{For convenience, we refer to the following Rényi-like one-parameter quantity as RRE throughout this work.} defined as

 provided that the parameter $k$ can be analytically continued from integer to complex values.
-This general method allows, at least in principle, the computation of relative entropy in any quantum field theory.
+This general method, at least in principle, allows the computation of relative entropy in any quantum field theory.
 However, to date, only a few direct calculations of relative entropy have been performed in 1+1-dimensional CFTs \cite{Lashkari:2014yva, Lashkari:2015dia, Ugajin:2016opf, Sarosi:2016oks, Ruggiero:2016khg}.

+While the RRE does not require certain formal properties of the sandwiched RRE—such as UV finiteness, non-negativity, and satisfaction of the data processing inequality \cite{Wilde:2013bdg}\footnote{We sincerely thank the anonymous referee for highlighting this important point.}— and it is still unknown whether this quantity has a quantum information interpretation, it remains worthy of investigation because it provides a more intuitive realization of the replica method while circumventing the subtle analytical continuation required when extending from positive integer to fractional values.
+Our preference for RRE in this work does not imply its superiority over sandwiched RRE or Petz $\alpha$-RRE.
+The RRE was chosen purely for its clearer replica geometry visualization and more straightforward computational implementation in our framework.
+While one may alternatively adopt sandwiched RRE or Petz $\alpha$-RRE formulations, our computational framework demonstrates they would yield equivalent results. }